tldr-pages/tldr/pages/common/npm.md

 `npm publish`

-- Cleanup packages (removes packages, which are installed but are not listed in `package.json`)
+- Cleanup packages (removes packages which are installed but are not listed in `package.json`)

 `npm prune`